vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/15_Mantra_Deity_and_the_Chanting_of_Divine_Names.md

 Reciting Divine names is a way of awakening Divine qualities within ourselves.
 Ultimately, Being is One and all names are Divine names.
 Sanskrit is a language of Divine names.
 It shows how all sounds manifest from the Divine Word as a Self- revelation.
 Through Divine Names we can reclaim our own Divine Being as the Self of all, taking us beyond separate ego identities of body and mind.

-***Namaâ,* the Great Chant of Devotion**
+***Namaḥ,* the Great Chant of Devotion**

-Throughout the Hindu tradition since Vedic times, there has been the commonly reverberating chant of *Namaâ* or *Namo* to various deities.
-We find the same *Namaâ* chants in the Buddhist, Jain and other traditions from India.
+Throughout the Hindu tradition since Vedic times, there has been the commonly reverberating chant of *Namaḥ* or *Namo* to various deities.
+We find the same *Namaḥ* chants in the Buddhist, Jain and other traditions from India.
 Perhaps no other term in the history of the world has served to promote so much devotion and honoring of higher consciousness.

 Namaste is a greeting that has the same basis, honoring that Divine presence, which is then invoked with a Divine Name.
-It is important to chant our *Namaâ* every day in order to honor the Divine within and without.
+It is important to chant our *Namaḥ* every day in order to honor the Divine within and without.

 ## Divine Names and Bhakti Yoga